 The thing is that the more times you experience this unpleasantness, the more you condition yourself to dislike opening grammar books.

 People exhibit better memory for more intensely emotional events than less intensely emotional events (…), the atypicality of extreme memories can lead people to believe those extreme moments are representative of the “set” being judged.

-Having just a one piece of paper which provides you with the most important information about the languages can help you become a more effective independent learner.
+Having just one piece of paper that provides you with essential information about the languages can help you become a more effective independent learner.

 “What the hell is this dude getting money for?”

-The said piece of paper can actually substitute a teacher to some degree!
+The said piece of paper can substitute a teacher to some degree!